UnyieldingOrca/dl4j-rl/README.md

 TestRL is a sample pathfinding problem which seems to work for me.
 See how that is set up to use the DeepQNetork

+The test problem was inspired from this blog tutorial: http://outlace.com/Reinforcement-Learning-Part-3/